The LORD is my strength and my shield; my heart trusts in Him, and I am helped. My heart leaps for joy and I give thanks to Him in song. (Psalm 28:7)

 4. My heart leaps for joy.
-When I remember how many times the Lord has heard me and delivered me from my troubles, I am genuinely cheered.
-When I recall how He has come close when I’ve been brokenhearted and saved me when I was crushed in spirit, I really do rejoice.
-So I must never forget all His benefits or take my Lord for granted.
-Forgetting Jesus’ goodness causes my gladness to shrivel; remembering His kindness to me swells my joy.
+When we remember how many times the Lord has heard us and delivered us from troubles, we are genuinely cheered.
+When we recall how He has come close when we’ve been brokenhearted and saved us when we were crushed in spirit, we really do rejoice.
+So we must never forget all His benefits or take our Lord for granted.
+Forgetting Jesus’ goodness causes our gladness to shrivel; remembering His kindness to us swells our joy.

 Prayer: I will praise you, LORD, with all my heart; I will tell of all your wonders.
 I will be glad and rejoice in you; I will sing praises to your name, Most High.
 The LORD is a refuge for the oppressed, a stronghold in times of trouble.
 Those who know your name will trust in you, for you, LORD, have never forsaken those who seek you.
 Jesus, help me to keep on seeking you.

 5. I will give thanks to Him in song.
 Christ paid our the eternal debt (His death instead of ours) for our rebellion against God; Christ ransomed us 2,000 years ago to make us His followers now.
 Christ makes us precious to God, with infinite significance, value, worth, and He treasures us.
 So how can I be ungrateful?
 How can I fail to adore Him with psalms, hymns, and spiritual songs, at home and at church?
 A metrical paraphrase Psalm 100 begins like this: